 The newest addition on the A30 just past Bodmin; this site is a large complex aiming to capitalise on the high seasonal traffic flow here which, until now, would have had no full-size facilities since Exeter.

-Catering: Costa, Greggs, McDonald's, Rowe's Cornish Bakers, Subway, Costa Express, Costa Drive Thru Shops: WHSmith Main Amenities: Changing Places, Picnic Area, Revolution Self Service Launderette, Showers Hotel: Holiday Inn Charging Points: Ecotricity Forecourt: BP, Londis, Costa Express, Air1 AdBlue, LPG (Autogas)
+Catering: Greggs, Rowe's Cornish Bakers, Subway, Costa Express, Costa Drive Thru Shops: WHSmith Main Amenities: Changing Places, Picnic Area, Revolution Self Service Launderette, Showers Hotel: Holiday Inn Express Charging Points: Ecotricity Forecourt: BP, Londis, Costa Express, Rollover, Air1 AdBlue, LPG (FloGas)

 Cars can park for free for the first 4 hours.
 For up to 6 hours parking a £6 charge applies; £8 for up to 12 hours parking and £10 for up to 24 hours parking.